sfblackwell/trilobot/README.md

 ### *** I am not a coder or programer, so please excuse the chaos ***

-## Sceenshots and pictures at bottom of this readme file
+## Sceenshots & pictures at bottom of this file, video in file list above

 ### Loaded with:
 - I2C [PA1010D GPS Module](https://shop.pimoroni.com/products/pa1010d-gps-breakout?variant=32257258881107)